mitkox/AzureTerraformWorkshop/challenges/02-azurevm/README.md

 ### Outputs

 You now have all the infrastructure in place and can now Remote Desktop into the Windows Server VM we just stood up.
 But wait, the Public IP was dynamically created, how do I access it?

 You could check the value in the Azure Portal, however let's instead add an output to get that information.
+An output is a configurable piece of information that is highlighted at the end of a Terraform run

 Add the following output: